Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of

 \item We provide a detailed assessment of the uncertainties in the benchmark $\Neff^{\rm SM}$ value, through testing the value's dependence on (i)~the approximate modelling of the weak collision integrals in the presence of flavour oscillations, (ii)~measurement errors in the physical parameters of the weak sector, and (iii)~numerical convergence.

 \end{enumerate}

-For the reader in search of a quick number, our new SM benchmark is $\Neff^{\rm SM}=\pm $, where the nominal uncertainty is attributed predominantly to errors incurred in the numerical solution procedure, followed by measurement uncertainties in the solar mixing angle $\sin^2\theta_{12}$.
-For those interested in the details, the rest of the paper is organised as follows.
+For the reader in search of a quick number, our new SM benchmark is $\Neff^{\rm SM}=\pm $, where the nominal uncertainty is attributed predominantly to errors incurred in the numerical solution procedure ($|\delta \Neff|\sim10^{-4}$), followed by measurement uncertainties in the solar mixing angle $\sin^2\theta_{12}$ ($|\delta \Neff|\sim10^{-4}$).
+This new benchmark value is identical to that obtained in reference~\cite{Froustey:2020mcq} to the same number of significant digits, which had also been computed with the full neutrino--neutrino collision integral and finite-temperature QED effects to ${\cal O}(e^3)$.
+For readers interested in the details of our calculation, the rest of the paper is organised as follows.
 We describe the physical system, including the relevant equations of motion, in section~\ref{sec:system}, and the new elements of the present calculation in section~\ref{sec:whatsnew}.
 Section~\ref{sec:convergence} discusses the issue of numerical convergence with respect to the initialisation and momentum discretisation procedures, in terms of controlled tests of detailed balance.
 Our calculations of $\Neff^{\rm SM}$ under the introduction of various new elements are presented in section~\ref{sec:results}.
 Section~\ref{sec:conclusions} contains our conclusions.
 Two appendices document new technical details of our calculations.